 A quick check on Google and you’ll be directed to an array of companies dedicated to ensuring the safety, happiness, and health of our feline and canine friends.
 If you have experience with animals, this could be a lucrative gig.
 You could also make money hosting animals for a few nights a week while their owners away.
 Some companies offer $40-60 a night for this kind of service!

 If Mindy Kaling can do it, so can you!
 (But she can do everything.)
 You’ll need a background check, but there are websites like SmartSitting.com and Care.com that can put you in touch with families who need you.
 Artists make the best babysitters – they know how to engage with the artist in children, something parents love.

-Blogging for your own personal site won’t bring in money immediately, but blogging for your school network, company, or an online service will!
-If you’re a fan of writing and love to help others, this won’t bring in the big bucks immediately, but is one of the best ways to earn extra money as a fun side venture while you’re doing anything else on this list.
+One of the best online, part-time jobs for students is blogging or freelance writing.
+Blogging for your own personal site won’t bring in money immediately, but blogging for a company or organization will!
+If you’re a fan of writing and love to help others, this won’t bring in the big bucks immediately, but is an easy and fun way to earn extra money as a side venture while you’re doing anything else on this list.

 Work In a Box Office